 Thanksgiving Day can be traced back to the 1621 celebration at the Plymouth Plantation, where the religious refugees from England known popularly as the Pilgrims invited the local Native Americans to a harvest feast after a particularly successful growing season.

 The previous year’s harvests had failed and in the winter of 1620 half of the Pilgrims had starved to death.
 Luckily for the rest, members of the local Wampanoag tribe taught the Pilgrims how to grow corn, beans, and squash (the Three Sisters); as well as how to catch fish and collect seafood.

-Ever since 1621, Thanksgiving has been nationwide celebrated.
+Ever since 1621, Thanksgiving has been celebrated nationwide.
 In 1863, President Abraham Lincoln officially set the celebration on the last Thursday of November, thus making it a national holiday.

-Although today the morality of the facts is questioned, because a slavery past is hidden with a beautiful story about goodness, the important thing is that the tradition that remains today is a family celebration as important as Christmas, and in some cases even more important!
+Although today the morality of the facts is questioned, because past riddled with slavery is hidden beneath the beautiful story about goodness, the important thing is that the tradition that remains today is a family celebration as important as Christmas, and in some cases even more important!
 It’s a day to feel grateful and share delicious dishes with your loved ones.

-Thanksgiving means sitting around a table full of food, it is the day when you eat the most in the United States.
-On the menu, the roast turkey must be present with cranberry sauce, mashed potatoes, and green beans.
+Thanksgiving means sitting around a table full of food, and it’s the day when you eat the most in the United States.
+On the menu: roast turkey that must be present with cranberry sauce, mashed potatoes, and green beans.
 OMG really… why don’t we celebrate this in Spain too?

 If you think about it, we have already imported other American traditions: We dress up in Halloween, and children go out to trick or treat.
 We have also adopted Black Friday and we take to the streets on the fourth Friday of November to buy all kinds of things with good discounts.

-But Thanksgiving, on the other hand, it is celebrated in very few homes in Spain.
-Maybe globalization makes this tradition settle in our country someday.
+But Thanksgiving, on the other hand, is celebrated in very few homes in Spain.
+Maybe globalization will make this tradition stick in our country someday.
 Of course, the concept is very noble: to sit down to dinner with family and friends and be thankful for the people and the good things that you have in your lives.